zama-ai/fhevm/docs/references/gateway_api.md

 - `caller_address`: An EIP-55 encoded address (that is, including the `0x` prefix) of the user who is providing the encrypted input.
 - `crs_id`: The 20 byte (lower-case) hex encoded handle/ID identifying the CRS used to construct the proof.
 - `key_id`: The 20 byte (lower-case) hex encoded handle/ID identifying the public key used to encrypt the ciphertext with.
-- "ct_proof": A hex encoding of the serialization of the proven ciphertext.
+- `ct_proof`: A hex encoding of the serialization of the proven ciphertext.
 More specifically the TFHE-RS object `ProvenCompactCiphertextList` serialized using `safe_serialization`.

 ```json
 {